CMSC125-ICS-UPLB/c-refresher/README.md

-# C Refresher for CMSC 125 (Work in Progres)
+# C Refresher for CMSC 125 (Work-in-Progress)

-This document discusses some topics in C programming and data structures that you will need for CMSC 125.
+This document discusses some topics in C programming, data structures, and machine organization that you will need for CMSC 125.
 We assume that you know the basics of C and you know how to build C programs using GCC in a linux environment.

 Please read first 7etsuo's [C Programming Reference](https://x.com/7etsuo/article/1822539624398614681).
 A local copy is availabe [here](https://github.com/CMSC125-ICS-UPLB/c-refresher/tree/main/7etsuo-c-reference).

-Other topics not covered in 7etsuo's article will be discussed here.
+Other topics not covered in 7etsuo's article will be discussed below.

 # Table of Contents